lissine0/Monal-wiki/FAQ---Frequently-Asked-Questions.md

 ### What server software does Monal support and how should I configure these
 <details>
 <summary>Give me an answer</summary><br>
-Monal <b>only</b> supports Prosody and Ejabberd, See our <a href="https://github.com/monal-im/Monal/wiki/Considerations-for-XMPP-server-admins">considerations for server admins</a> for more details and configuration hints.
+Monal <b>only</b> supports Prosody, Ejabberd and Openfire.
+See our <a href="https://github.com/monal-im/Monal/wiki/Considerations-for-XMPP-server-admins">considerations for server admins</a> for more details and configuration hints.
 </details>

 ### How can I reset my password